BarryDigby/barrydigby.github.io/RNA-Seq/Overview.md

 permalink: /RNA-Seq/Overview
 ---

-Running a RNA-Seq quantification analysis on LUGH is extremely straight forward thanks to the simplicity of `kallisto`.
-The majority of this tutorial will be spent on downstream differential expression analysis in R.
+For this weeks tutorial we will use `Kallisto` to perform RNA-Seq pseudo-alignment to the reference cDNA (protein coding only).
+As with other weeks, containers have been prepared for you and a decription of the workflow via the command line.

-1. Nextflow tutorial + exercise *~1 hour*
+1. Nextflow tutorial *~1 hour*
 2. DESeq2 Differential Expression Analysis in R *~ 1 hour*

 Please install the following packages in R Studio: